kylebarron/language-stata/README.md

 - Support for programming ligatures for all valid Stata syntax for fonts that support them, like the [Fira Code](https://github.com/tonsky/FiraCode) font.
 - Local macro back tick autocompletion.
 When you write a `, atom automatically fills in a ' after your cursor

+## Installation

+To install, do one of the following:
+    - Go to Preferences/Settings > Install > Packages; and then search for "language-stata-plus"
+    - At the command line, type `apm install language-stata-plus`

+## Running Code

+Check out the `script` or `stata-exec` packages.
+If you're on Linux, you can use my [scripts](https://github.com/kylebarron/stata-autokey) to automatically run your files in a graphical session of Stata.